Choosing a graduate programme

 Once you have 10-20 programmes that meet your criteria, you should narrow this list down to the ones to which you will apply.
 Think strategically, and spread your chances of admission.

-We recommend you apply to three to five graduate programmes, in order to maximise your competitiveness:
+We recommend you apply to three to six graduate programmes, in order to maximise your competitiveness:

 - One highly competitive programme to reach for

-- One to two that match your academic profile
+- One to three that match your academic profile

 - One to two where your academic profile is safely higher than their average